How to Handle the Holidays Alone

 You don’t have to be surrounded by friends and family to connect with loved ones — after all, they’re just a call away.
 An easy way to feel immediately connected is to reach for the phone and dial up someone you would be spending the holidays with if you could.
 Texting may be quick and convenient, but hearing the sound of your best friend or favorite cousin’s laugh is hard to top, and may give you just a bit of love you’ve been missing.

 Social media is a good way to stay connected and up to date with those around us.
-During the holidays, however, scrolling through countless pics of happy families eating hot meals together on Instagram can leave those of us who are alone and elbow-deep in a bag of Paleo Puffs (no judgement here) feeling a little sad.
-If social media is surfacing feelings of disappointment, delete that app until the holidays are over and fill that screen time with something that leaves you feeling fulfilled and allows you to relax and enjoy your holiday.
-(Because, remember, the holidays are still a time for you to rest and rejoice, alone or not.)
+During the holidays, however, scrolling through countless pics of happy families eating hot meals together on Instagram can leave those of us who are alone and elbow-deep in a bag of Paleo Puffs (no judgment here) feeling a little sad.
+If Instagram and Facebook are surfacing feelings of loneliness consider a social media detox until the holidays are over.
+Fill the time you used to spend scrolling with something that leaves you feeling uplifted and allows you to relax and enjoy your holiday.
+(Because, remember, the holidays are still a time for you to rest and rejoice, whether you’re alone or not.)

 If you’re not feeling particularly good about spending the holidays alone, that’s okay.
 It’s a hard time to be alone for a lot of people, but it’s important to remember that the holidays won’t last forever, and neither will your feelings of loneliness.
 In the meantime, do your best to give yourself what you need in the moment because honoring your needs is an act of self-care and you deserve to be cared for, alone or not.

-Wherever you spend your holidays, or whomever you spend them with, try to keep in mind that this time is intended for you — to connect with what’s important, give thanks for what you’re grateful for, and look forward toward what’s to come.
+Wherever you spend your holidays, or whomever you spend them with, try to keep in mind that this time is intended for you to connect with what’s important, give thanks for what you’re grateful for, and look forward to what’s to come.
 After all, things may look completely different this time next year, so do your best to stay present and cherish this time that you get to spend taking care of you.
+So use these 4 ways to handle the holidays alone, if your feeling down and need to something to cheer you up.